 These seasonal price tendencies are influenced in part by changes in the volume of sows slaughtered in different time periods, as well as by seasonal differences in total slaughter and production of pork.
 The actual price differential between barrows and gilts and sows is normally narrower during the fall and wider in the summer when barrow and gilt prices increase.

 Prices of 40 pound feeder pigs show fairly strong seasonal variation (Figure 3).
-Only nine years of price data was available for pigs.
-On average during the period, prices were above average January to May and again in December.
-Prices declined seasonally from March through August.
+On average during the period, prices were above average January through May and again in December.
+Prices declined seasonally from April through October.
 Prices were below the annual average in the summer and early fall.
 Stronger prices in the spring reflect expectations that there will be seasonal summer strength in slaughter hog prices for feeder pig finishers.
 By contrast, relatively low feeder pig prices during the summer result from expectations of seasonally low slaughter hog prices during the fall.
-The wide variability in feeder pig prices, 40 percentage point swing from March to August, is due to feeder pig demand being driven by expected profits which are influenced by corn prices and expected hog prices and are susceptible to wider fluctuations than the finished hog market.
+The wide variability in feeder pig prices, 50 percentage-point swing from March to September, is due to feeder pig demand being driven by expected profits which are influenced by corn prices and expected hog prices and are susceptible to wider fluctuations than the finished hog market.

 Prices of weaned pigs, approximately 10-12 pounds, also exhibit a strong seasonal pattern (Figure 4), but with the high coming earlier in the year.
-Only nine years of price data was available for pigs.
-On average during the period, prices were above average January to March and again in December.
+On average during the period, prices were above average January to April and again November to December.
 Prices declined seasonally from February through August.
 Prices were below the annual average in the summer and early fall.
 Stronger prices in the spring reflect expectations that there will be seasonal summer strength in slaughter hog prices for pig finishers.
 By contrast, relatively low weaned pig prices during the summer result from expectations of seasonally low slaughter hog prices during the fall.
-The price variability is not as wide as that of 40 pound pig, less than 20 percentage points from seasonal high to low.
+The price variability is not as wide as that of a 40 pound pig, less than 30 percentage points from seasonal high to low.

 Causes in Seasonal Patterns